Skip to content

 4. People with lived experience are key stakeholders that will be engaged in all phases of the standards development

-The Supportive Housing Alliance will work on a new funding alignment methodology that will commit services and operating funding at the same time as housing development financing is committed by Minnesota Housing.
+Phase Three: Funding Alignment: Develop a new funding alignment methodology that will commit services and operating funding at the same time as housing development financing is committed by Minnesota Housing.
 This funding methodology will:

 • Set consistent rates